evaannn/STARGATE/README.md

 <h2> Hacking </h2>
-As STARGATE is open source, you are welcome to reverse engineer and deobfuscate it.
+As STARGATE is open source, you are welcome to reverse engineer and deobfuscate STARGATE.

 > **Warning**